 - Possession or control of the goods owned by another person, and

 - The power to transfer ownership to the buyer without further action on the part of the owner.

-If both of those elements are met, the fulfillment center in this case is the consignee and the owner of the goods is the consignor.
-As a consignee, the fulfillment center is considered to be the retailer of the goods sold on consignment and is required to obtain a California seller's permit or register with the CDTFA to report and pay the applicable tax to the CDTFA on these sales.
+If both these elements are met, the fulfillment center is the consignee and the owner of the goods is the consignor.
+As a consignee, the fulfillment center is considered to be the retailer of the goods sold on consignment and is required to obtain a California seller's permit or register with CDTFA to report and pay the applicable tax to CDTFA on these sales.